 What were probably originally purchased from the college bookstore to delay the inevitability of a trip to the laundromat, have become a pillar of my Boy Mom uniform.
 It’s a uniform I wear with pride.
 It says, “Sure, ankle boots and sweaters with elbow pads are on trend and all, but today I need to be on the floor glueing together a super hero mask, so yoga pants and comfy sneakers it is!”

-Sure, there will be days where I get ambitious and pair my yoga pants with a long sweater instead of a sweatshirt, but if given the option between form and function – function’s got me every time.
+Sure, there will be days where I get ambitious and pair my yoga pants with a long sweater instead of a boy mom shirt, but if given the option between form and function – function’s got me every time.

 And I think that’s where most of us are – here in the land of runny noses and couch cushion forts.
 In the land where some days, it takes every last ounce of our emotional, spiritual and physical strength to push a Hot Wheels car up the racetrack ramp for the bajillionth time.
 And here in this land there is no strength to comb through our closet for the perfect #OOTD (that’s “outfit of the day” for those of you who avoid hashtags).